msgSAP/ERP/installation/Installation.md

 Here you have to provide the ABAP Service Instance URL `https://12676eb1-e177-428a-a443-55bba6f2216c.abap-web.eu10.hana.ondemand.com` and continue with *Next >*.
 Now you'll have to logon to your SAP BTP Account by clicking *Open Logon Page in Browser*.
 Here you have to select `ahg2zqgbd.accounts.ondemand.com` and provide the mail and passwort you chose in the first step.
 Back in Eclipse use *EN* as logon language when asked and click *Finish*.

 #### Creating a development package
 You've successfully connected your development IDE with the ABAP Environment in the Business Technology Platform.
 Next, we will create a package and associated transport request.
 This package will be used to store all your development objects which we'll create during this course.
-To do so, right click on your new ABAP Project *UNP* and select *New* > *ABAP Package*.
+To do so, right click on your new ABAP Project *UPS* and select *New* > *ABAP Package*.

 ![alt](files/Package_0.png)